 Day 1: Welcome to Kathmandu

-Welcome to Kathmandu, transfer to hotel, relax and evening dinner with briefing.
+Welcome to Kathmandu.
+Transfer to hotel.
+Relax, and have an evening dinner

 Day 2: Explore Kathmandu

 Enjoy a half-day guided tour of the ancient cities and UNESCO world heritage

 highlights of the Kathmandu Valley.
 Nepal is a country rich in religious